ClinicEvents/GenAI-Health-Hackathon/README.md

     - Kendra
     - SageMaker (Jupyter Notebook)

-NOTE: You can employ libraries like Langchain in Jupyter Notebook (SageMaker) but always using AWS services.
+NOTE: You can employ libraries like [LangChain](https://www.langchain.com/) in Jupyter Notebook (SageMaker) but always using AWS services.

-- **NOT** allowed to extract/move information out of the specified places for all of the challenges' files.
+- It is **NOT** allowed to extract/move information outside of the locations specified in the challenge files.

-- The challenge will only be validated if the participants save ALL the needed files to replicate the provided answer by the group members.
+- The challenge will only be accepted if the participants save ALL the needed files to replicate the provided answer by the group members.

 ## 2. Git content